 All students MUST pass each of the final skills exams as prescribed by the lead instructor.
 Each student will have a total of three opportunities to pass each final skills exam.
 All final skills exams shall be administered by a faculty member.
 Final skills exams will include an initial final exam and a maximum of two retests.
 Each retest, as needed, shall be administered by a different faculty member.
-Failure to pass the final skills exams shall result in the dismissal from the SPC EMS Training Program.
+Failure to pass the final skills exams shall result in the denial of a course completion certificate at the AEMT level.